Dataport/polar/packages/clients/diplan/example/README.md

 ## `dev`

 This folder holds the development example used during development time.
 You may put anything in here as long as it serves the testing purposes.
-The client is not required to look good, but is a technical playground, aka "just trash in whatever you want to test, the end of the universe will clean it up".
+The client is not required to look good, but is a technical playground.

 ## all others